kkbatta/minifb/README.md

 Deploy steps:
 =============
 #./run.sh
-Above command Builds the code, creates a docker image, pushes it to remote rpository (https://cloud.docker.com/repository/docker/kkbatta/pocketfb) and deployed the image in localhost 8085 port.
+Above command Builds the code, creates a docker image, pushes it to remote rpository  <br />(https://cloud.docker.com/repository/docker/kkbatta/pocketfb) and deployed the image in localhost 8085 port.

 On public Cloud:
 ================
-The same image has been deployed in digitalocean public cloud.
+The same image has been deployed in digitalocean public cloud. <br />
 Its basic health page can be accessed at http://167.99.105.172:8085/health